noopur-phadkar/Python-Regex/README.md

 3. [requirements.txt](requirements.txt):
 	•	Lists any dependencies required to run your examples (if any).

-## Prerequisites

-	•	Python 3.x
-	•	Any additional libraries listed in requirements.txt
 ## License

 This project is licensed under the MIT [License](LISCENSE).